evermeer/PassportScanner/README.md

 ## What is this
 With PassportScanner you can use your camera to scan the [MRZ code](http://en.wikipedia.org/wiki/Machine-readable_passport) of a passport.
 It will extract all data like firstname, lastname, passport number, nationality, date of birth, expiration date and personal numer.

 PassportScanner is trying to optimize OCR results by first performing some graphic filters.
 The exposure filter is dynamic.
 This means that if the image is dark it tries to light it up and visa versa.
 As you can see in the demo animation below you will be able to scan a passport about once every 3 seconds.

+###### wait a moment until the .gif below is downloaded...
 ![animated](https://github.com/evermeer/PassportScanner/blob/master/ezgif.gif?raw=true)

 ##
 ## Comming soon...

 ## My other libraries:
-In the mean time have a look at my other open source libraries:
+In the mean time have a look at my other open source iOS libraries:

 - [EVReflection](https://github.com/evermeer/EVReflection) - Swift library with reflection functions with support for NSCoding, Printable, Hashable, Equatable and JSON
 - [EVCloudKitDao](https://github.com/evermeer/EVCloudKitDao) - Simplified access to Apple's CloudKit